swling/form-builder/README.md

 - submit_label_default: the default submit button label.

 # How to use it
-Because the form builder is a [Prefab class][5], you can instantiate if everywhere in your application.
 There are various form elements that this builder supports, namely:

 - addText
 - addTextWithLabel